-Kärcher Wheel washing brush
+Kärcher Wheel Washing Brush

-Wheel washing brush for effective cleaning also in difficult to reach areas.
+Wheel wash brush for effective cleaning also in difficult to reach areas.
 Uniform 360° water distribution for a perfect cleaning result.

-Wheel washing brush with all-round bristles ensures extremely effective cleaning.
+Wheel wash brush with all-round bristles ensures extremely effective cleaning.
 Brush reaches difficult to reach areas and gets into the smallest gaps for thoroughly wheels or spokes.
 Uniform 360° water distribution for dissolving and flushing away the dirt.
 Quality bristles provide for a gentle and efficient cleaning action.
 Excellent all-round cleaning results.
 Includes union nut for secure spray gun connection and ergonomic handle for ease of use.
 In brief: The ideal solution for shiny clean wheels and spokes.
-Wheel washing brush suitable for all Kärcher K 2 to K 7 pressure washers.
+Wheel wash brush suitable for all Kärcher K2 – K7 series domestic pressure washers.

 Features and benefits